Import works using BibTeX

 Using the BibTeX import tool, you can import your research works from systems that have not yet built a connection with ORCID.
 We test our import tool with BibTeX generated from standard BibTeX providers, including Google Scholar Citations.
 For more information on how to export your Google Scholar citations to a BibTeX file, please see Google Scholar Citations help.

 We strongly recommend that you use the works Search and Link wizards, or connections in private systems (such as your institution) to import works, rather than relying on BibTeX.
-Wizards reduce or eliminate data errors, enable reliable links between your ORCID iD and your works, and allow for the addition of contributor information with works.
+Wizards reduce or eliminate data errors, enable reliable links between your ORCID iD and your works, and allow for the addition of contributor information with works (users can manually add their own contributor role but cannot add other contributors).
 Information about adding works using Search and Link wizards can be found at Add works by direct import from other systems.

 You will be listed as the source for works added using the BibTeX import tool, and you can manually edit these works after you have imported them.